Should Democrats shut it down?

 When this question first came up about the government has to be funded or else there's going to be a government shutdown, this was back in March.

-Democrats do not control either the House or the Senate, but since a government funding bill requires 60 votes to get past a Senate filibuster and Republicans only have 53 Senate seats, Democrats can use the filibuster to shut the government down.
+Democrats do not control either the House or the Senate, but since a government funding bill requires 60 votes to get passed a Senate filibuster, and Republicans only have 53 Senate seats, Democrats can use the filibuster to shut the government down.

 Well, it made me a little uneasy, and that unease continued to mount in the days since Charlie Kirk's killing.